nduy/Deltamart-Internal-opened/Buyer-Template/README.md

 Before running script, you must deploy an API in a server with PHP enabled.\
 See here the following how to install it in Unix-like System:\
 https://websiteforstudents.com/apache2-with-php-7-1-support-on-ubuntu-18-04-lts-beta-server/ \
-Source code for API is in APIBuyerDCAStatusQuery.
-Primaryly call "dcaquery.php".\
+Source code for API is in APIBuyerDCAStatusQuery. primarily call "dcaquery.php".\
 =========DATABASE<br/>
 Database file is in <br/>
 Deltamart-Internal/Buyer-Template/Database/SQL/__